wdond086/React-hooks-tutorial/README.md

 ### Run useEffect only once

 - Sometimes, we want the effect to be called only once, on initial render.
-This can be achieved by passing an empty array as the second paramenter to the useEffect as shown below.
+This can be achieved by passing an empty array as the second paramenter to the useEffect as shown below (Refer to _**HookMouse.js**_).

   ```js
   const [x, setX] = useState(0);